 Salak – which is also known as snake fruit due to its scaly skin – is the fruit from palm tree family and is native to some of the Indonesian regions.
 It has brown scaly skin with beige fruit flesh inside that shaped in lobes like garlic.
 And each lobe has a large brown seed that looks like a stone.
 It is from this seed that Kolak Biji Salak’s name comes from ?.

 So yeah, although it may sound like a merry-go-round for me to explain, I hope you understand what and why the recipe I’m sharing with you here has a funny name.

-Traditionally, Indonesians enjoy Kolak more than ever during the fasting month, Ramadan.
+Traditionally, Indonesians enjoy Kolak more than ever for Iftar during the fasting month, Ramadan.
 After a long day of fasting, people would break their fast with something sweet.
 And Kolak is one of the many popular options.

 However, Kolak is also liked for an afternoon snack that people enjoy with a cup of freshly brewed Indonesian coffee.
-Ahh, it reminds of my dad now.
+Ahh, it reminds me of my dad now.

 Anyway, I chose to share Kolak Biji Salak recipe this time around.
 Because, not only it is my favourite Kolak (pardon my selfishness ?), but also it is something definitely new to many people.
 So I want to challenge your tastebud for a new food adventure.
 I promise I will share more recipes of Kolak in the future.

 The ingredients you need